 Step 1: Beat together the butter and sugar in an electric mixer on high until light and fluffy.

-Step 3: Mix in your crushed nuts until combined.
+Step 3: Mix in your crushed almonds until combined.

 Step 4: Use a mini ice cream scooper to scoop a ball of dough into your hands.
 Roll into a ball and place on parchment paper or a nonstick baking sheet.